albar965/littlenavmap-manual/en/OPTIONS.md

 ### Simulator Aircraft {#simulator-aircraft}

-Allows to change various aspects around the display of the user aircraft.
+Allows to change various aspects around the display of the user aircraft while flying.
 All settings resulting in a more fluid aircraft display will use more CPU and can potentially induce stutters in the simulator.

 #### Center map on aircraft and next flight plan waypoint {#simulator-aircraft-center-wp}

-The map is zoomed to show both the aircraft and the next active waypoint on the flight plan if this is enabled.
+The map is zoomed to show both the aircraft and the next active waypoint on the flight plan if this is enabled while flying. _Little Navmap_ uses several criteria to minimize map updates in this mode.

-The default mode is to simply center the map on the aircraft.

-The map will fall back to the default mode if no flight plan is loaded.
+The map will fall back to the default mode of simply centering the aircraft if no flight plan is loaded, the aircraft is on ground or the flight plan is more than 50 nm away from the user aircraft.

 #### Do not use box mode for following the aircraft.
 Move the map constantly.  {#simulator-aircraft-move-constantly}